The definitive guide to leads to business

 Typical actions

-Download of ebooks, newsletter subscriptions, webinar attendance.
+Ebook downloads, newsletter subscriptions, webinar attendance.

-Demo requests, pricing inquiries, requests for sales calls.
+Demo requests, pricing inquiries, sales call requests.

 Interaction

-Is nurtured by marketing with educational, automated content.
+Nurtured by marketing with automated, educational content.

-Is contacted directly by the sales team for a conversation.
+Contacted directly by the sales team for a conversation.

 Team objective